David is an army-trained biomedical scientific officer, writer, and lifelong health and fitness enthusiast.

 Ok, So What Type Of Creatine Should I Take?

 Virtually all of the studies have been done on creatine monohydrate, and there is no evidence to suggest that any of the newer forms of creatine are any better.
 They are more expensive though, so they will certainly make your wallet lighter.

 It is important to choose the right form of creatine monohydrate though, in order to ensure the maximum in purity and effectiveness.
 And the best type is creapure, which is made in Germany to the highest standards, and is guaranteed to be 99.99% pure creatine.

 You should also choose micronised creatine, as this is much better absorbed, due to the fact that it has been broken down to give a surface area about 20 times greater than normal creatine.

 What About Creatine Loading and Creatine Cycling?

 A common practice is to load up with creatine by taking about four times the usual amount for the first 5 - 7 days.
 And although this is not strictly necessary, it does allow it to start working that much quicker.

 If you do not load up in this way it will take about three weeks for your tissues to reach full saturation, whereas if you do load it will only take about 5 days.

 It's also common to take a break from creatine occasionally.
 And again this ‘creatine cycling’ is not necessary.
 You can take it continuously for as long as you want.
 But some people do say they respond better to it after a short break, so taking a couple of weeks off every 3 – 4 months might be a good idea.

 And Is There Anything I Can Take With Creatine To Give Even Better Results?

 Yes, a substance called beta alanine produces results very similar to creatine, but by a completely different pathway.
-Beta alanine is a precursor to carnosine which counteracts the effects of lactic acid in the muscles.
-So if you have more carnosine in your muscles you will be able to continue your set for longer before fatigue sets in.
+Beta alanine is a precursor to carnosine which counteracts the effects of hydrogen ion (acid) buildup in the muscles during training.
+So if you have more carnosine in your muscles you will be able to continue your sets for longer before fatigue sets in.